roahmlab/waitr-dev/README.md

 in MATLAB before you run any other scripts!

-## add what to do in case of error during initialize.m?

 ## Usage
 Before running any scripts, make sure you run the initalization scripts successfully and put the Ipopt libraries in the proper path.